RICOHub01/QNG23-Challenge/STAGE-1.md

 ### `submit_answers(mine_estimates, stage, authkey)`

-Provide an array of 1000xNx2 as estimates/answers for the locations of mines in the training set, along with an authkey to prove which team is submitting these answers.
+Provide an array of 1000xNx2 as estimates/answers for the locations of mines in the training set, along with an `authkey` to prove which team is submitting these answers.
-The stage variable is provided to ensure that the answers are being submitted for the correct assessed dataset.
+The `stage` argument is provided to ensure that the answers are being submitted for the correct assessed dataset.

 #### Example:

-Submit an part of an array of mine_estimates for Stage 0, using authkey "Ty87nB".
+Submit an part of an array of `mine_estimates` for Stage 0, using `authkey` `"Ty87nB"`.

 ```python
 import qe_minesweeper